Certificate II in Fire Protection Inspection and Testing Trainee Technician Course

 Course outcomes

 On successful completion of this course, participants will be awarded CPP30821 Certificate III in Fire Protection Inspection and Testing.
-The course includes the following units of competency:
+The Course includes the following units of competency, plus ten (10) electives of your choice:

 Unit Code: